auth0-blog/puppeteer-sharp-pdf-generator/README.md

 This is a .NET Core Console application that generates PDF documents from websites, using [Puppeteer Sharp](https://github.com/hardkoded/puppeteer-sharp) library for browser automation.

+Checkout [PDF Generation with Puppeteer Sharp](https://auth0.com/blog/pdf-generation-with-puppeteer-sharp) article for more details.

 # Required technologies

 Platform: .NET Core